RAF Hospital Cosford: History

 The hospital was built on the north eastern part of RAF Cosford, separated from the main technical site by the A41.
-Originally, the station sick quarters, consisted of several wards, were built as a series of huts on the north western corner of Fulton Block on the main site.
+Originally, the station sick quarters, consisting of several wards, were built as a series of huts on the north western corner of Fulton Block on the main site.
 However, the regional hospital was developed from 1939 onwards on the eastern site of RAF Cosford.
 When this newer hospital was opened in 1940, with a complement of eight medical officers, the hutted hospital buildings next to Fulton Block were combined into an infectious diseases hospital.
 In 1941, a burns unit was added to the main hospital, which by the end of the war, had treated 42,000 patients.
 The specialised unit had 13 beds, equipped to deal with burns victims, and two dedicated saline baths for treatment.

 During the Second World War, Cosford became one of the specialist dental units, supplying treatment and training for dental officers.
 Between 1943 and 1945, a total of 1,128 dental patients were treated ranging from impacted wisdom teeth and cysts, to fractured jaws.
 Apart from in the depths of winter, extra facilities were pressed into action on the concreted areas outside of the main hospital, with temporary lighting and heating provided.
 These areas were used for those who were "offensive-smelling long term cases".

-The requirement for the number of beds reflected the hospitals role in either wartime or its service support.
+The requirement for the number of beds reflected the hospital's role in either wartime or its service support.
 It should also be noted that Cosford Hospital was open to non-service personnel in the local community after 1948, and the dependents of serving personnel.